 ExpressVPN also makes use of 256-bit data encryption in order to fully secure every single connection.
 It offers high-grade RSA protection too as an extra layer of security, advanced leak, and DNS protection, and several leading protocols to choose from, including OpenVPN, L2TP, and PPTP.
 Thanks to this, ExpressVPN can firmly be classed among the safest VPNs around.

-Along with security, many users try to find a VPN that is able to provide them with unparalleled privacy protection too.
-Many people don’t feel safe online, worrying that their internet service providers, hackers, or government agencies could be spying on their activities.
-So if you want to keep your protections hidden and secret, which provider should you choose?
+Along with security, many users try to find a VPN that is able to provide them with unparalleled privacy protection.
+Many people don’t feel safe online, worrying that hackers, or cybercriminals could be spying on their activities.
+So, if you want to keep your online activities hidden and protected, which provider should you choose?